sergueyarellano/tddpractice/docs/b.part5.md

 Another question that the PM can ask you is how granular the features should be.
 In my opinion, developers have to try to understand the business value or how the features and scenarios are presented.
 If they are presented in a way that would make the test very complex, you should talk to your PM to split those scenarios/features in smaller cases.
 Only experience can tell you what is the best approach.

-It is a process to adapt to BDD, TDD, the benefits are huge, but there are going to be obstacles in our way.
-It could be inexperience from both business and dev parts, not understanding how to write features or something else.
+It is a process to adapt to BDD, TDD.
+The benefits are huge, but there are going to be obstacles in our way.
+It could be inexperience from both business and dev parts, not understanding how to write features, or something else entirely.

 > Try to make it simple and always do what is going to help you sleep at night